coleifer/huey/docs/api.rst

         provided ``max_delay``, until the value is ready or the ``timeout`` is reached.
 If the ``timeout`` is reached before the result is ready, a :py:class:`ResultTimeout` exception will be raised.

+        .. warning:: By default the result store will delete a task's return value after the value has been successfully read (by a successful call to the :py:meth:`~Huey.result` or :py:meth:`Result.get`
+            methods).
+If you intend to access the task result multiple times, you must specify ``preserve=True`` when calling these methods.

         .. note:: Instead of calling ``.get()``, you can simply call the :py:class:`Result` object directly.
 Both methods accept the same